 Funding will be provided in the form of a cooperative agreement.
-Approximately \$10,000,000 total costs is expected to be available to fund approximately one (1) award.
-Applicants may apply for a ceiling amount of up to \$10,000,000 total costs.
+Approximately \$9 million total costs is expected to be available to fund approximately 2 awards.
+Applicants may apply for a ceiling of \$5 million for a project in the DRC and \$4 million for a project in Indonesia.
 Awards made under this announcement are subject to the availability of federal funds.
 In the event that additional funds become available, USDOL reserves the right to increase the amount of an award or to use such funds to select additional recipients from applications submitted in response to this announcement.